-Consettur bus service to Machu Picchu was suspended for a couple of hours on Sunday, September 7, 2025.
-The primary reason was due to an attack on one of the last buses coming down fro, Machu Picchu at 5:45pm on Saturuday Sept 6.
+It all started when Consettur bus service to Machu Picchu was suspended for a couple of hours on Sunday, September 7, 2025.
+Or let's say that's when the interruptions in service started.
+Prior to that, the primary reason it started was due to an attack on one of the last buses coming down from Machu Picchu at 5:45pm on Saturuday Sept 6.
 Someone threw a rock at the windshield, then skedaddled.
-But there is another underlying reason that I will explain further.
-To protect the safety of travelers and staff after someone threw a rock at the windshield, the owners of the shuttle buses suspended service Sunday morning..
+But there's more.
+Another underlying reason has been broiling away.
+I will explain that further.
+To protect the safety of travelers and staff after someone threw a rock at the windshield, the owners of the shuttle buses suspended service Sunday morning.
 Travelers had to wait in the village of Aguas Calientes and hope that service would be restored, or take their chances and hike 9km up the Hiram Bingham trail to the main gate of the citadel.

 After a couple of hours without bus service, the national police agreed to provide a uniformed police escort on every bus to prevent any further disruptions to service and get the thousands of daily visitors safety up to Machu Picchu.
 As you can imagine, trains were delayed and undoubtedly many people had to make changes to their entire trip to Peru.